Dorothy Mead

-Dorothy Mead (1928 – 12 June 1975) was a British painter, lecturer and member of the London Group of artists.
+Dorothy Irene Mead (25 April 1928 – 12 June 1975) was a British painter, lecturer and member of the London Group of artists.

 Early life and education

-Mead was born in London, England, and adopted at three months old by a family in Walthamstow.
+Mead was born on 25 April 1928 in London and adopted at three months old by a family in Walthamstow.
 Her mother had a florist shop.

-She first met David Bomberg when he was teaching at the South east Essex School of Art at Dagenham School of Art in 1944.
+She first met David Bomberg when he was teaching at the Dagenham School of Art in 1944.
 She followed him when he moved to the City Literary Institute in London and then to the Borough Polytechnic where she studied under Bomberg from 1945 to 1951.
 Mead was a founder member of the Borough Group in 1946 together with other pupils of Bomberg including Cliff Holden.

-From 1956 until 1959, Mead was a mature student at the Slade School of Art.
+From 1956 until 1959, Mead was a mature student at the Slade School of Fine Art.
 Here she met the artist and teacher Andrew Forge.
 She had a major influence on students such as Patrick Procktor and Mario Dubsky and was the first woman president of the student annual exhibiting society, Young Contemporaries (later renamed New Contemporaries) in 1959.
 The previous year, the Slade awarded her the Figure Painting Prize, and the Steer Prize.
 In 1959 she was asked to leave the Slade, in spite of her award-winning work, because she refused to sit the course on perspective.
 She believed - with Bomberg - that the stylistic approach was invalid.
 Her thesis, explaining her view was not accepted by the principal, William Coldstream.